Appier Acquires AdCreative.ai in Strategic Move to Lead Generative AI-Powered Advertising and Marketing Innovation

 TAIPEI, Feb.
-12, 2025 /PRNewswire/ -- Appier (TSE: 4180), the AI-powered SaaS leader in Advertising Technology (AdTech) and Marketing Technology (MarTech), has announced the acquisition of AdCreative.ai, a Paris-based innovator in Generative AI-driven creative creation and optimization, for a total of 38.7 million USD, including a 27.3 million USD base.
-Announced on February 12, this acquisition marks Appier's fifth major acquisition since its first in 2018.
+12, 2025 /PRNewswire/ -- Appier (TSE: 4180), the AI-powered SaaS leader in Advertising Technology (AdTech) and Marketing Technology (MarTech), has announced an acquisition agreement with AdCreative.ai, a Paris-based innovator in Generative AI-driven creative creation and optimization, for a total of 38.7 million USD, including a 27.3 million USD base.
+Announced on February 12, this will mark Appier's fifth major acquisition since its first in 2018.
 The move is set to accelerate Appier's Generative AI product portfolio, expand its business footprint, and reshape the future of digital advertising and marketing.

 "Joining forces with Appier, a company with over a decade of expertise in AI and advertising, is a thrilling milestone for AdCreative.ai.
 Their proven track record and innovation in AI-driven marketing align perfectly with our mission to redefine ad creative efficiency and performance," said Alexandre Leciel, CEO of AdCreative.ai.